 In this program I feel as though I have learned a lot about myself and how to vocalize my strengths.
 I am learning more about the different philosophies of leadership, and how to incorporate these into my everyday life.
 Overall, this program has been a positive experience and I have had the opportunity to meet great new people and learn a lot about myself. - Danielle Pittala '16, Nursing Major

 This leadership program was one of the greatest experiences that I could have possibly had as an incoming freshman.
-It really helped me make new friends and meet people that were also interested in leadership opportunities.
-It has taught me about what it means to be a true leader, as well as, how different styles of leadership can be successful.
 This program has helped me refine my skills as a leader, and ultimately helped me achieve my goal of becoming a Resident Assistant.
 I would recommend that everybody interested in a leadership position take this class.
 It is a great opportunity to really step forward and become more successful in all areas of life. - David Neubauer '16, Biology Major

 The many group based interactions through this program was important in the peer learning process; gaining knowledge from our fellow classmates helped me understand what I can do better to become a leader in my own life.
 Connecting the beginning of the program (personal strengths) to the end (how strength plays into leadership roles) made everything come full circle and only enforced how important knowing yourself can be. . - Meaghan Conlon '16, Finance and English Major